lawrennd/old_talks/_ml/includes/big-data-consistency.md

 duty.
 You are asked to adjudicate on the guilt or innocence of Lord Safebury, and you are going to base your judgement on a model that is weighing all the evidence.
-You are just about to pronounce your decision when a maid comes running in and shouts \"He didn't do it!
-He didn't do it!\".
+You are just about to pronounce your decision when a maid comes running in and shouts "He didn't do it!
+He didn't do it!".
 The maid wasn't on the witness list and isn't accounted for in your model.
 How does this effect your inference?
 The pragmatists answer might be: "not at all, because the maid wasn't in the model."
 But in the interests of justice we might want to include this information in our inference process.
-If, as a result of the maid's entry, we now think it is less likely that Lord Safebury committed the crime, then necessarily every time that the (unannounced) maid doesn't enter the room we have to assume that it is more likely that Safebury commited the crime (to ensure that the conditional probability of guilt given the maid's evidence normalizes.
+If, as a result of the maid's entry, we now think it is less likely that Lord Safebury committed the crime, then necessarily every time that the (unannounced) maid doesn't enter the room we have to assume that it is more likely that Safebury committed the crime (to ensure that the conditional probability of guilt given the maid's evidence normalizes.
 But we didn't know about the maid, so how can we account for this?
-Further, how can we account for all possible other surprise evidence, from the announced butlers, gardners, chauffeurs and footmen?
+Further, how can we account for all possible other surprise evidence, from the announced butlers, gardeners, chauffeurs and footmen?
 Kolmogorov consistency says that the net effect of marginalizing for all these potential bits of new information is null.
 It is a particular property of the model.
 Making it (only